 This is 2-in-1 you get a mesh-capable Wi-Fi router and a smart speaker at the same time!
 This could be ideal for a large home or multi-level condominiums.
 Promises 25% better coverage and double performance than Google WiFi.
 The pair goes for $267.49 – some of the cool features are that it allows one to prioritize performance on a per device basis along with parental controls to manage kids’ online time.
 One of the main critiques to note is that it only provides two Ethernet ports – whereas typically routers provide 4 – however if your setup is mainly a wireless one, then the two ports may be more than enough.

 This router does not compromise.
 It provides mid-range performance, robust security options, and USB storage and comes in at a reasonable $229.99.
 The Netgear can be a great first upgrade.
 Note one can get additional BitDefender security as a paid add-on directly from the router.
 It is as close as it gets to a plug and plays router.

 Asus Dual Band Router, a solid choice yet affordable Wireless Router

 This belongs to the ‘gaming’ routers category.
 Meaning it was made for heavy use, to stream, both ways.
 This design comes in handy for other setups as well.
 Like working from home or studying at home setups.
-It comes with Asus trademark Airprotection, stopping threats before they reach the internally connected devices.
+The router comes with Asus trademark Airprotection, stopping threats before they reach the internally connected devices.
 This router also works via Amazon’s Alexa voice commands.
 The Asus has a very intuitive user interface, good firmware update schedule.
-This Asus goes for $249.95
+This Asus goes for $199.99